A Beginner's Guide:

 Disposable3 blades & white tea–scented shave gel bars.

-Shave GelHelps protect your sensitive skin.
+Shave GelHelps protect your sensitive skin by providing incredible razor glide.